MENU

 12. How does UF/IFAS balance constituent needs such as fertilizer recommendations from the landscape industry with the need to protect environmental quality?

-The Florida-Friendly Landscaping™ (FFL) Program was created more than two decades ago to provide education related to residential and commercial landscapes intended to conserve water, reduce waste and pollution, create wildlife habitat, and prevent erosion.
+The Florida-Friendly Landscaping™ (FFL) Program was created more than three decades ago to provide education related to residential and commercial landscapes intended to conserve water, reduce waste and pollution, create wildlife habitat, and prevent erosion.
 This program promotes techniques such as soil testing before fertilizing, using the appropriate type and rate of fertilizer for specific plants, utilizing the most efficient irrigation practices, performing proper irrigation management, and above all, implementing landscape designs that minimize irrigation and fertilizer requirements.

 The Green Industries Best Management Practices (GI-BMP) educational program was created to train lawn care and landscape maintenance professionals in FFL practices that help conserve and protect Florida's ground and surface waters.
 All commercial fertilizer applicators must be licensed based on GI-BMP training.